Subhanshu-Mohan-Gupta/DevSecOps-Bootcamp/T03-Secrets-Management-Rotation/README.md

-# Task 3: End-to-End Secrets Management & Rotation
+# End-to-End Secrets Management & Rotation

 ## Objective
 Implement automated secrets storage and rotation using Vault, and inject secrets at runtime.